Scaling Agents for Computer Use: Background

 \subsection{Test-Time Scaling}

-A common strategy for improving large multimodal models and their agentic extensions is through test-time scaling \citep{zhu2025scalingtesttimecomputellm}, where multiple solutions are generated either in parallel or sequentially, followed by selection a final response using a reward model or iterative generation of new solutions \citep{snell2024scaling,lightman2024lets}.
+A common strategy for improving large multimodal models and their agentic extensions is through test-time scaling \citep{zhu2025scalingtesttimecomputellm}, where multiple solutions are generated either in parallel or sequentially, followed by selection of a final response using a reward model or iterative generation of new solutions \citep{snell2024scaling,lightman2024lets,jain2025multiturn}.
 Recent work \citep{yang2025gta1guitesttimescaling} has adapted this idea for CUAs with \textit{step-wise BoN} \citep{zhu2025scalingtesttimecomputellm}, where at each step the agent $\pi$ generates $K$ candidate actions $\mathcal{C}_t =\{a_t^{(k)}\}_{k=1}^K \sim \pi(\cdot | h_t, I)$ and then a judge $J$ selects the best action $\hat a=J(\mathcal{C}_t)$.
 While this can help with local improvements, it commits the rollout to the current agent plan.
 In tasks with multiple valid solutions paths, this can lead the agent to over-commit to a harder route, missing easier alternatives.
-In contrast, our work investigates the \textit{wide scaling} approach using trajectory-level BoN, where a final best trajectory is selected among a set of candidates trajectories generated by multiple base agents or models.
+In contrast, our work investigates the \textit{wide scaling} approach where a judge must select the best trajectory among a set of candidate trajectories generated by multiple base agents or models.